mindbeam/mindbase/GLOSSARY.md

 ## Concordance

 Noun.
-A declarative or final state in which elements or subgroups of a given cohort have become "sufficiently" aligned by whatever standard.
+The end state of some process where some specific data have become fully or sufficiently aligned by whatever relevant standard.
+A system is "concordant" when it is fully aligned across all of its parts.

+For Example: An eventual consistency database where all write traffic has ceased will become concordant after sufficient time.

+We define this term primarily as a way to differentiate and narrow the definition of another more important term [Convergence](./GLOSSARY.md#convergence), which is a continuous process with no end state.

+In common usage, the terms "converged" or "convergence" are frequently synonymous with "Concordance".
-We may wish to use the dictionary-synonymous term "Converged" (Noun) to refer to this final state.
-However, caution should be exercised, given that it may be readily conflated with the continuous, aggregate process of [Convergence](./GLOSSARY.md#convergence).
+For our purposes However, caution should be exercised, given that it may be readily conflated with the continuous, aggregate process of [Convergence](./GLOSSARY.md#convergence).

 ## Convergence